mushtaq-welfare-trust/mushtaq-welfare-trust.github.io/_projects/orphan-sponsorship.md

 * Access to medication if prescribed by a doctor.
 * Daily transport to and from school.
 * Indoor and outdoor footwear.
-* Eid clothes on eid ul fitr and qurabani on eid ul adha.
+* Eid clothes on eid ul fitr and Qurbani on eid ul adha.
 * End of year prizes.